 Can I add an index to a custom object?

-Oracle Service Cloud, All Versions
+Oracle B2C Service, All Versions

 An index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and storage space to maintain the index data structure.
 Indexes are used to quickly locate data without having to search every row in a database table every time a database table is accessed.